-I’ve written a lot about and made a lot of chili.
+I’ve made a lot of chili and written about it here on DRB.
 I never make it the same way twice, usually because some ingredient or other is not in the pantry this time.
-Chili is anytime, any season food.
+Chili is an any time, any season food.
 It can be made in an hour or a day.
-Eaten fresh or frozen/thawed, in a coffee mug or fancy bowl.
+Eaten fresh or from frozen, in a coffee mug or a fancy bowl.
 It can be endlessly customized from the get-go or just before eating.
+And it keeps getting better in the fridge for several days.

 I’m no chili purist, as will become obvious.
-I know that for the pure in heart, chili is meat and, well, chilis.
-I don’t think I’ve ever had it that way, but would love a good recipe.
+I know that for the pure in heart, chili is meat and, well, chilies.
+I don’t think I’ve ever had it that way, but keep thinking I will.

 So, get out the Dutch oven and let’s go….